Skip to content

 Score value range Interpretation

-from 0 to 5 Capital-intensive company
+0 to 5 Capital-intensive company

-from 5 to 7 Low capital-intensive company
+5 to 7 Low capital-intensive company

-from 7 to 10 No capital-intensive company
+7 to 10 No capital-intensive company

 Capital expenses used by gradement

-The capital expenditures referred to above are what we call maintenance capital expenditures, as opposed to the accounting concept of capital expenditure_ normally used in the annual accounts.
+The capital expenditures referred to above are what we call maintenance capital expenditures, as opposed to the accounting concept of capital expenditure normally used in annual accounts.

 Capital expenditures, as defined in the financial statements, refer to all the funds that the company uses, over an accounting period, to acquire new fixed capital or to improve the existing fixed capital.
 For example, all the funds used in the construction of a new factory would form part of the general concept of capital expenditure.